Deciding if boarding is right for a child can be an overwhelming process.

 “It is important to do thorough research.
 Find out if the school offers the sports, arts and extra-curricular activities your child is interested in.
 What do they have in terms of guidance counselling, study assistance, career education, and other student services to support their boarding school experience?”

-According to Good Education Group, half of the 189 boarding schools in Australia are coeducational.
+According to Good Education Media, half of the 189 boarding schools in Australia are coeducational.
 Of the 50 per cent that are single gender, 30 per cent cater exclusively to girls and 20 per cent exclusively to boys.

 While full-time boarding is the main offering at boarding schools, some also offer weekly boarding.
 Weekly boarding requires a child to return home on the weekends and provides a bridging option for parents who are trying to decide if boarding suits their child.